 Crested geckos grow at their own rates.
 Most breeders estimate it takes 1 to 2 years for a baby to become an adult, with the average being around 18 months.
 This is not always the case.
 Sometimes, it appears that crested geckos hatched and reared in certain locations grow slower than others.
 There is speculation that fluctuations in humidity and temperature can affect growth rates as well.
 Usually, once a gecko hits around 10 or 12 grams, growth takes off until around 25 grams, during which time they grow quite quickly.
 Many breeders are frustrated by the fact that some geckos seem to “top out” at around 30 grams, which for females is not heavy enough to safely produce eggs for a season.

 Generally, sexual maturity in reptiles is triggered more by overall body mass and less by age.
 Depending on the husbandry, reptiles in captivity reach sexual maturity earlier than in the wild – resulting in “young” adults.
 We as keepers place selective pressure on reptiles to breed faster, choosing the animals which mature at younger ages.
 Since growth generally slows at sexual maturity, the body stops putting resources into growth and diverts them into reproduction.
 There may be some risk that breeding early can stunt the overall growth, but in general, females bred at 35 especially can put on girth after breeding successfully if she is sufficiently “cooled” in the off-season.
 Young males in general tend to stay slim, perhaps because of the reproductive drive.
-There is no standard weight for a full grown crested gecko.
+There is no standard weight for a full grown crested gecko but at 35 grams they are generally considered adult size.
 Most reptiles tend to have indeterminate growth, meaning they grow constantly throughout their lives, although most crested geckos do not grow much after reproductive maturity.
 They can, however, put on extra weight with stored fat.
 That said, adult crested geckos are usually between 40 and 60 grams.
 Overweight geckos can suffer health problems and reduced fertility.